.

 VISITS (28th September to 6th October)

-Monday the 28th September
+Monday the 28th of September

 Morning look at Seguin's vineyard

-I tasted 2014 (barrel sample), 2012, 2011, 2010 and 2005 of Seguin, 2012 organic version of Seguin (Cuvée de La house) and 2010 luxury cuvée of Seguin, Confidence(s) de Seguin:
+I tasted 2014 (barrel sample), 2012, 2011, 2010, and 2005 of Seguin, the 2012 organic version of Seguin (Cuvée de La house), and 2010 luxury cuvée of Seguin, Confidence(s) de Seguin:

 2012 Seguin - aromatic, very fruity, very well-balanced, velvety texture.
-Not bad at all!
+Good!
 91+p.

 2011 Seguin - succulent, violets, fleshy, crisp fruit, great acidity, depth and length.
 Fine wine work.
 92+p.

-2010 Seguin - fat fruit and tannin with perfect ripeness, rich, big structure, exquisite balance and long, long finish.
+2010 Seguin - fat fruit and tannin with perfect ripeness, rich, big structure, exquisite balance, and long, long finish.
 Best Seguin ever made.
 95p.

 2012 Seguin Cuvée de la House - not distributed commercially.
 Similar to normal cuvée, slightly fresher and fruitier than normal cuvée.
 91+p.